French invasion of Russia: Grande Armée

 On 24 June 1812, around 400,000–500,000 men of the Grande Armée, the largest army assembled up to that point in European history, crossed the border into Russia and headed towards Moscow.
 Anthony Joes wrote in the Journal of Conflict Studies that figures on how many men Napoleon took into Russia and how many eventually came out vary widely.
-Georges Lefebvre says that Napoleon crossed the Neman with over 600,000 soldiers, only half of whom were from France, the others being mainly Poles and Germans.
+In total (excluding the separate Austrian and Prussian contingents), Napoleon deployed 600,000 soldiers, only half of whom were from France.
+Contingents from client states included 117,000 Germans (17,000 Westphalians and the rest from other Confederation of the Rhine members), 90,000 Poles from the Duchy of Warsaw, 30,000 Italians from the Kingdoms of Italy and Naples, and 9,000 Swiss from the Swiss Confederacy.
 Felix Markham thinks that 450,000 crossed the Neman on 25 June 1812.
 When Ney and the rearguard recrossed the Neman on December 14, he had barely a thousand men fit for action.
 James Marshall-Cornwall says 510,000 Imperial troops entered Russia.
 Eugene Tarle believes that 420,000 crossed with Napoleon and 150,000 eventually followed, for a grand total of 570,000.
 Richard K. Riehn provides the following figures: 685,000 men marched into Russia in 1812, of whom around 355,000 were French; 31,000 soldiers marched out again in some sort of military formation, with perhaps another 35,000 stragglers, for a total of fewer than 70,000 known survivors.
-Adam Zamoyski estimated that between 550,000 and 600,000 French and allied troops (including reinforcements) operated beyond the Neman, of which as many as 400,000 troops died but this includes deaths of prisoners during captivity.
+Adam Zamoyski estimated that between 550,000 and 600,000 French and allied troops (including reinforcements) operated beyond the Neman, of which as many as 400,000 troops died, but this includes deaths of prisoners during captivity.